fehmi/simply.js/docs/more-pages.md

 # More pages

-If you need more pages, you can simply create more markdown files in your docsify directory.
-If you create a file named `guide.md`, then it is accessible via `/#/guide`.
+To add more pages, simply create additional Markdown files within your Docsify directory.
+For example, if you create a file named `guide.md`, it will be accessible via `/#/guide`.

 For example, the directory structure is as follows: